Avengers: Age of Ultron: Pre-production

 Casting continued into August 2013, with the announcement that James Spader would play Ultron.
-In November, Marvel confirmed that Elizabeth Olsen and Aaron Taylor-Johnson would play the Scarlet Witch and Quicksilver, respectively.
+In November, Marvel confirmed that Elizabeth Olsen and Aaron Taylor-Johnson would play Wanda and Pietro Maximoff, respectively.
 Taylor-Johnson had been in negotiations since as early as June, while Olsen's potential involvement was first reported in August.
-By the end of the year, Mark Ruffalo, Chris Evans, Samuel L. Jackson, Chris Hemsworth, Scarlett Johansson, Jeremy Renner, and Cobie Smulders were confirmed to be returning to their roles from the first film, and Don Cheadle, who portrayed James Rhodes in the Iron Man films, had committed to a part in the film.
-In the early months of 2014, Thomas Kretschmann was cast as Baron Wolfgang von Strucker, Claudia Kim was cast in an unspecified role, and Paul Bettany, who voiced J.A.R.V.I.S. in previous MCU films, was cast as the Vision.
+By the end of the year, Mark Ruffalo (who portrays Bruce Banner / Hulk in the MCU), Chris Evans (Steve Rogers / Captain America), Samuel L. Jackson (Nick Fury), Chris Hemsworth (Thor), Scarlett Johansson (Natasha Romanoff / Black Widow), Jeremy Renner (Clint Barton / Hawkeye), and Cobie Smulders (Maria Hill) were confirmed to be returning to their roles from the first film, and Don Cheadle, who portrayed James Rhodes / War Machine in the Iron Man films, had committed to a part in the film.
+In the early months of 2014, Thomas Kretschmann was cast as Baron Wolfgang von Strucker, Claudia Kim was cast in an unspecified role, and Paul Bettany, who voiced J.A.R.V.I.S. in previous MCU films, was cast as Vision.
 Whedon said "juggling" all the characters in the film was "a nightmare"; he explained: "They're very disparate characters.
 The joy of the Avengers is they really don't belong in the same room.
 It's not like the X-Men, who are all tortured by the same thing and have similar costumes.
 These guys are just all over the place.
 And so it's tough.
 Honestly, this is as tough as anything I've ever done."

 On January 24, 2014, the Forte di Bard Association announced that filming would take place at Fort Bard in the Aosta Valley region of Italy in March 2014, as well as other locations in Aosta Valley including Aosta, Bard, Donnas, Pont-Saint-Martin, and Verrès.
 The next month, the Gauteng Film Commission announced that action sequences would be filmed in Johannesburg, South Africa, and other locations in Gauteng, beginning in mid-February.
 A few weeks later Marvel announced that portions of the film would be shot in South Korea.
 Feige cited the nation's "cutting-edge technology, beautiful landscapes and spectacular architecture" as ideal for the film.
 The nation's capital, Seoul, and Seoul's surrounding province, Gyeonggi, were selected as filming locations, with South Korea's Ministry of Culture, Sports and Tourism reimbursing up to 30% of the studio's expenditures, as part of a state-funded incentive program.